-Ana Blanco is our Executive Director, and joined us in 2011 for the 8th Annual San Francisco Ocean Film Festival.
+Ana Blanco, Executive Director, joined the SFIOFF in 2011 for the 8th Annual San Francisco Ocean Film Festival.
 Ana brings more than ten years of extensive experience in executive non-profit management and event planning with various organizations in the Bay Area.
 She has served as a volunteer, board member, staff member and donor.

 Most recently she held the role of Development Director with The BizWorld Foundation, an educational entrepreneurship curriculum for young students and prior to that she served as the Donor Relations officer for the San Francisco Foundation.
 Her passion for the ocean is exemplified in her commitment as a volunteer with The Bluewater Foundation, dedicated to introducing at-risk youth to the joys and challenges of sailing on the San Francisco Bay.